telehash/telehash.github.io/protocol.md

 ## Creating Applications

-In addition to a switch, each instance of an application must generate its own unique, private RSA keypair.
-This keypair is used to used to identify and each application instance when communicating with other applications.
+In addition to using a switch library, each instance of an application must generate its own unique address as a set of cryptographic keys.
+These keys are used to locate and verify other instances of the application on the network.

 An application must also bundle and optionally provide a mechanism to retrieve a list of "seeds" - well-known and accessible DHT members.
-This will be used to bootstrap and connect into the DHT.
-The entries in this list will consist minimally of the public key, IP address and port of each seed.
+This will be used to bootstrap and connect into the DHT the first time.
+The entries in this list will consist minimally of the public keys and network addresses of each seed.
+This format is described more in the [Seeds JSON](seeds.md).

 ## Hashnames
 Every instance of an application has a unique public id that is called its "hashname".
-Any application instance can use the DHT to find others by knowing their hashname.
-By default there is a single global DHT, but Telehash also supports applications creating their own private DHTs if needed.
+Any application instance can use the DHT to find others by knowing only their hashname.
+By default there is a single global DHT to support this discovery and connectivity, but Telehash also supports applications creating their own private DHTs for other uses.

 The hashname, which identifies an endpoint within Telehash, is a 64-character hex string, formed by the [SHA-256][] digest of the `keys`.
 The keys are the fingerprints of the one or more public keys that are used to create a new hashname.
 Each key has a unique numeric identifier and a string fingerprint value as defined in [Cipher Sets][].
 The hashname is the digest of the key values concatenated in descending order.